Shuttle/Shuttle.Esb.Module.CorruptTransportMessage/README.md

 The default value for the `folder` attribute is `.\corrupt-transport-messages`.

-The module will register itself using the [container bootstrapping](http://shuttle.github.io/shuttle-core/overview-container/#Bootstrapping).
+# Registration / Activation

+The required components may be registered by calling `ComponentRegistryExtensions.RegisterCorruptTransportMessage(IComponentRegistry)`.

+In order for the module to attach to the `IPipelineFactory` you would need to resolve it using `IComponentResolver.Resolve<CorruptTransportMessageModule>()`.